Natalie Massenet

-Dame Natalie Sara Massenet, (née Rooney; born 13 May 1965) is a British-American fashion entrepreneur and former journalist, who founded the designer fashion portal Net-a-Porter.
+Dame Natalie Sara Massenet, (née Rooney; born 13 May 1965) is an American and British fashion entrepreneur and former journalist, who founded the designer fashion portal Net-a-Porter.
 From 2013 to 2017, she was the chairman of the British Fashion Council.
 In 2018 alongside Nick Brown, she co-founded Imaginary Ventures and became non executive co-chairman at Farfetch.

 Credited by many as changing the way designer fashion is retailed, she has been described by The Observer as: "fashion's favourite self-made success story".

 Background and early career

-Natalie Massenet, née Natalie Sara Rooney, was born in Los Angeles on 13 May 1965, the daughter of American journalist-turned-film publicist Robert “Bob” L. Rooney and Barbara Jones, a British model for Chanel and film stand-in for Sophia Loren.
+Massenet was born Natalie Sara Rooney in Los Angeles, California on 13 May 1965, the daughter of American journalist-turned-film publicist Robert “Bob” L. Rooney and Barbara Jones, a British model for Chanel and film stand-in for Sophia Loren.
 She spent her early childhood in Paris, moving back to Los Angeles in 1976 with her father after her parents divorced.

 Her first job after graduating from high school was in a menswear shop in Los Angeles and Massenet then attended UCLA, studying English Literature.
 After graduating, she spent a year in Tokyo working as a fashion model and stylist.
 Other early jobs included working as a receptionist at Universal Studios and assisting at Italian magazine Moda, where she worked with the then-emerging photographer Mario Testino.

-Massenet began her career as a fashion journalist at Women's Wear Daily (WWD) in 1993.
+She began her career as a fashion journalist at Women's Wear Daily (WWD) in 1993.
 She then moved on to Tatler in the UK, where she worked as assistant to Isabella Blow and her colleagues included Lucy Yeomans.
 She left to freelance in 1998.